 - ✓

-End-to-end cycle time — from ticket creation to production deployment, not just coding time
+End-to-end cycle time — ticket creation to production deploy, not just coding time

 - ✓